THuynh-91/music-recommendation-spotify/README.md

-﻿# 🎵 Music Recommendation with Spotify
+﻿# 🎵 Music Recommendation with Spotify - Still WIP

 This is a full-stack web app that analyzes your Spotify tracks and playlists, then generates personalized music recommendations.
 The project combines **Next.js (frontend)** and **FastAPI (backend)**, with Docker for deployment.
 WIP